dadario10/Data_Modeling_Project/README.md

 One can calculate the 50 DMA by adding up the closing prices from the last ten weeks and divide the sum by the total number of days that is 50 [(Day 1 + Day 2 + Day 3 + ... + Day 49 +
 Day 50)/50].
 RSI(Relative Strength Index) what is it?
 The relative Strength Index (RSI) is a technical indicator that measures the momentum on a scale of 0 to 100 over a specific time period Which means, it helps identify whether a stock was overbought or oversold.
 Investors use the results with price indicators because it can potentially provide a higher quality stock buy or sell signal.

-What it does is measure the difference between two moving averages.
+* Artificial Neural Network for Regression – Seqential model

 ## Visualization
 To visualize our data and predictions, we used the following: